virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 * It is also not required to have the `gh-pages` locally, as it hosts the website files, taken care by the workflow

-The remote `gh-pages` itself will host required `HTML`, `css`, `.js`, and the other files, used for generating the `github.io` website.
+The remote `gh-pages`, itself, hosts the required `HTML`, `css`, `.js`, and the other files, that are used for generating the `github.io` website.
+Hence, there is no requirement in having the branch locally.
 These will be generated, upon a successful workflow execution, every time `git push` is performed in the prior specified git branch.
 How this is specified, is explained [below](#deployment-setup).

 of the forked repository, in the `.github/workflows/deploy.yml` ([link][07]) file which will contain the required `HTML`, `css`, `.js`, and other files is used for generating the required `HTML`, `css`, `.js`, as well as the other files - other than the `gh-pages`
 - in the `data-science-for-esm/_toc.yml` *file*, a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page
 - on preexisting knowledge disseminating the gained expertise by OET, and TU Berlin, to help .
 Welcome to the website accompanying the course [Data Science for Energy System Modelling][04].
 This course is being developed by [Dr. F. Neumann][05] and offered as part of the curriculum of the [Department of Digital Transformation of Energy Systems at TU Berlin][06].

 # <font color="darkgreen">GitHub Pages Setup</font>